BlinkPay/Blink-Debit-API-Client-Java/README.md

 - Lombok 1.18

 This SDK internally uses WebClient, a reactive web client introduced in Spring Framework 5, for making API calls.
+> **Warning** This SDK is not compatible with Spring Framework 6 / Spring Boot 3.
+One notable issue is with WebFlux's ClientResponse#getStatusCode.

 ## Adding the dependency
 ### Maven